Logarithmic potential theory and large deviation: Introduction and main results

 In sections 4-7, we return to the setting of compact sets $K$ in $\R^n$ and admissible weights (see Definition \ref{realad}; such weights need only be lower semicontinuous).
 Corollary \ref{416} establishes the almost sure convergence of the empirical measure of a random point to the equilibrium measure in this setting, for appropriate measures $\nu$.

 Our next goal is to show that two functionals $\underline J$ and $\overline J$ on the space $\mathcal M(K)$ of probability measures coincide.
 These functionals are defined as asymptotic $L^2(\nu)-$averages of Vandermonde determinants with respect to a {\it Bernstein-Markov} measure $\nu$ on $K$.
 As in previous work (cf., \cite{VELD} and \cite{PELD}), weighted versions of these functionals are of essential use (Theorem \ref{rel-J-E}).
-This equality immediately yields a large deviation principle in this $\R^n$ setting, Theorem \ref{ldp}, in which the rate function is given in terms of the weighted energy functional.
+This equality immediately yields a large deviation principle in this $\R^n$ setting, Theorem \ref{ldp}, in which the rate function is given in terms of the weighted energy functional independent of the Bernstein-Markov measure $\nu$.

 In section 8, we deal with compact subsets of the sphere in $\R^3$ and measures of infinite mass, again establishing a LDP (Theorem \ref{ldp-S}).
 Measures of infinite mass arise as the push-forward of measures on unbounded subsets of the plane under stereographic projection.